ykskb/phrag/README.md

 #### Features:

-* Auto-registers routes & handlers from a single line of config for [Ataraxy](https://github.com/weavejester/ataraxy) in [Duct](https://github.com/duct-framework/duct).
+* Auto-registers routes & handlers from a single line of config for [Duct](https://github.com/duct-framework/duct) projects with [Ataraxy](https://github.com/weavejester/ataraxy).
 (Currently working on [bidi](https://github.com/juxt/bidi) and [reitit](https://github.com/metosin/reitit).)

 * DB schema can be retrieved from a running DB or specified with a config map.

-* Query filters, sorting and pagination come out of the box.
+* Query [filters](#filters), sorting and pagination come out of the box.

 #### Notes:

-* This project is currently in state of work-in-progress.
+* This project is currently in POC state and it's not been published to Clojars yet.

-* Sapid comes with generalizations which are the trade-offs for instantly working endpoints.
+* Sapid aims to keep itself modular so it works with other libraries.

+* GraphQL API is also under consideration.

 ### Schema to REST Endpoints